-Combing your beard will, without a doubt, enhance the appearance and texture of your beard.
-Its benefits are undeniable.
-However, many men question whether there is a correct direction when it comes to combing.
-In short, yes, there is.
+Many men question whether there is a correct direction when it comes to combing.
+In short, the usually is.
 So, should you comb your beard up or down?

-In short, first, start at your neck and brush upward and outward.
+Start at your neck and brush upward and outward.
 Continue combing up to your cheeks.
-Combing upward in this way helps to ensure that your beard will look fuller and healthier by separating the hairs, and “fluffing” them up.
+Combing upward in this way often makes your beard will look fuller by separating the hairs, and “fluffing” them up.
 Once the entire beard has been brushed upwards, comb the beard back down.

 All beards are different, so you might need to adjust this guide based on the style you’re working toward, as well as your personal preferences.

 Let’s go through this all in a little more detail.